Fair Distribution of Digital Payments: Balancing Transaction Flows for Regulatory Compliance: Background and Related Work

-There is another growing problem — the UPI ecosystem has become too concentrated, with over 80\% of the 19.63 billion transactions (worth Rs.
-24.90 lakh crore) processed in September 2025 being handled by just two third-party apps~\cite{moneycontrol}.
-This duopoly poses serious systemic and security risks, as any disruption in these platforms could cripple a major share of India’s digital payments.
-Moreover, such extreme concentration stifles innovation, reduces competition, and threatens fair market access within the country’s largest payment infrastructure.
 To the best of our knowledge, this is the first work that formally studies and models this concentration issue, proposing mechanisms to enhance resilience and promote a more balanced and inclusive UPI ecosystem. }